-In this podcast Gail’s guest is Charles Edward Maurice Spencer, 9th Earl Spencer, historian, journalist, broadcaster, and member of the British aristocratic Spencer family, which traces its noble lineage back 19 generations to the 16th century.
+In this podcast Gail’s guest is Charles Edward Maurice Spencer, 9th Earl Spencer.
+He is a historian, journalist, broadcaster, and member of the British aristocratic Spencer family, which traces its noble lineage back 19 generations to the 16th century.
 He is the younger brother of the late Princess Diana, and Queen Elizabeth II is his godmother.
 During the mid-1980s to 1990s, he worked for NBC News and the Today show.
 In 2009, he began restoring the family home at Althorp in Northampton, where he now resides.
-In partnership with Theodore Alexander, he helped establish Althorp Living History, a handmade fine-furniture line reproducing pieces from the collection at Althorp that is now sold all over the world.
+In partnership with Theodore Alexander, he helped establish Althorp Living History.
+This is a handmade fine-furniture line reproducing pieces from the collection at Althorp.
+It is now sold all over the world.
 He is the author of eight books on English history, his family, and Althorp house.

 “Storytelling brings these pieces alive,” he said.
 But, he cautioned, “You have to tell the whole truth.
 You cannot mess around with a brand at all, in terms of integrity, particularly with an historical one.
 You have to stick to the known facts.”

 One of the reasons he was open to having high-quality reproductions of some the family pieces sold commercially is because they are timeless.
 Although styles and tastes change, “the classical pieces work anywhere,” Charles Spencer said.
 “What works about the past is that it’s still relevant.”
 He added, “I love that you can connect a piece of fine furniture to stories from the past.”